pm-dev/PMUtils/README.md

 ### Installation with CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like PMCircularCollectionView in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like PMUtils in your projects.
 See the ["Getting Started" guide for more information](http://guides.cocoapods.org/using/getting-started.html).

 #### Podfile